-James Clark is a Acting Course Leader for Executive MBA and Senior Lecturer in buying and merchandising for a number of courses at London College of Fashion.
+James Clark is the Course Leader for both Executive MBA and MSc Fashion Analytics and Forecasting.
+He is a Senior Lecturer in buying and merchandising for a number of courses at London College of Fashion.
 He is the author of Fashion Merchandising: Principles and Practice (Palgrave).

 James Clark has lectured in buying and merchandising since 2007 and prior to that worked in numerous roles within UK fashion retail businesses such as Debenhams, Viyella and House of Fraser, with his last substantive position being that of Head of Merchandising.
 He has consulted with a number of brands including Gant and House of Fraser.

 Since joining UAL, James has taught on the BSc (Hons) Fashion Management, MSc Strategic Fashion Management, BA (Hons) Buying and Merchandising courses.
 As part of his academic work he has supported undergraduate students throughout their studies and is an established final year dissertation tutor.

 In addition to these activities, James has worked on behalf of the university in several countries including China, Korea, India, Russia, Dubai and Panama.
 He has also published his first academic book, Fashion Merchandising: Principles and Practice, to support his teaching and research interests.